 We received your input!

 The City developed a survey in 2021 to understand the demand among the community for high-speed internet.
 The survey results were clear.
 A significant number of residents support this project and the City’s efforts to bring fiber to the home.
 A total of 352 responses were received from the survey with 95% of responders indicating they would subscribe to a City-owned fiber network.
 When asked about satisfaction of resident’s current internet service, “reliability” was the leading category of unsatisfied with “speed” being second.
+CLICK HERE for the survey report.

 The term “broadband” refers to high-speed internet services that provide users access to online content including websites, television shows, videoconferencing, cloud services, or voice conversations.
 These applications can be accessed and shared through a variety of technologies including personal computers, smartphones, tablets, and other connected devices.
 Although demands for this high-speed data are rapidly increasing, the Federal Communications Commission (FCC) defines broadband speeds as at least 25 Mbps downstream and 3 Mbps upstream.
 Cable, DSL, fiber, and wireless are the prime broadband delivery systems used to meet these demands by connecting users to the internet.